-Per the University's Nonretaliation Policy, found at policies.catholic.edu/ governance/nonretaliation.cfm, it is prohibited to discharge, demote, suspend, threaten, harass, coerce, discriminate, intimidate, or otherwise retaliate against an individual in the terms or conditions of employment or educational opportunity based on the individual's good faith report of sex discrimination, an individual's cooperation with an investigation or hearing regarding a report of sex discrimination, or an individual's exercise of any right or privilege under applicable law.
+Per the University's Nonretaliation Policy, found at policies.catholic.edu/governance/nonretaliation.html, it is prohibited to discharge, demote, suspend, threaten, harass, coerce, discriminate, intimidate, or otherwise retaliate against an individual in the terms or conditions of employment or educational opportunity based on the individual's good faith report of sex discrimination, an individual's cooperation with an investigation or hearing regarding a report of sex discrimination, or an individual's exercise of any right or privilege under applicable law.
 Such retaliation is prohibited regardless of whether the matter reported is substantiated.
-Any instance of retaliation should be reported to the equal opportunity officer/Title IX coordinator or to the chief ethics and compliance officer (202-319-6170, CUA-COMPLIANCE@cua.edu.)
+Any instance of retaliation should be reported to the Director of Compliance/Title IX Coordinator 202-319-6104, mejial@cua.edu.